Our guide to the best golf balls for seniors will help steer the more mature golfer in the direction of the best golf balls for his or her game

 – May feel a little too soft off the face for some

-This is the 12th generation of Srixon’s Soft Feel model, a ball which should help slower-swinging senior golfers maximise distance without compromising feel.
+One of the best golf balls for seniors, this is the 12th generation of Srixon’s Soft Feel model, a ball which should help slower-swinging senior golfers maximise distance without compromising feel.

 It features Srixon’s softest FastLayer Core, which has a soft centre that gradually transitions to a firm outer edge.
 Srixon says that it is also resilient, snapping back into shape more quickly after impact for added ball speed, while reducing long-game sidespin for increased accuracy.